Isospin sum rules for the nonleptonic $B$ decays

 \section{Generation of isospin sum rule for $B$ decay}

-Taking the $\overline B\to DM$ (where $D$ is charm meson and $M$ is light meson) decays as examples, we show the basic idea of generating isospin sum rules by $I_-^n$ as follows.
+Taking the $\overline B\to DM$ decays (where $D$ is a charm meson and $M$ is a light meson) as examples, we demonstrate the basic idea of generating isospin sum rules by $I_-^n$ as follows.
 The effective Hamiltonian of $b\to c\overline u q$ transition is given by \cite{Buchalla:1995vs}

 where the tree operators are

 In the $SU(3)$ picture, the effective Hamiltonian of charm decay can be written as